NiccoloSalvini/ucscthemes/README.md

 and [Bookdown](https://bookdown.org/) … [an example of a course built with this package](https://sbd-labs-22-23.netlify.app/).

-The function `create_course` generates this structure:
+The function `create_course` generates the following structure: